openshift-labs/learn-katacoda/intro-openshift/deploying-images/05-deploying-using-the-command-line.md

 Alternatively, to view the hostname assigned to the route created from the command line, you can run the command:

 ``oc get route/blog-django-py``{{execute}}

-When you have verified the application has been deployed and is accessible, delete it by running the command:

-``oc delete all --selector app=blog-django-py``{{execute}}